nhi-nguyen04/Data-Science-Competition/README.md

 Going forward, each member will take a look will begin to merge their approach to the main branch.Our next task will be the creation of a baseline model  and we'll meet again on Friday (23/05/2025) to discuss the progress.

+23/05/2025
+We held a discord meeting at 1:40pm.
+All members attended.
+We discussed both of our baseline models and their scores based on the competetion website.
+Both models achieved a score over 0.80.
+We looked at the models Accuracy, Precision, Recall, F1 Score and more, to find out where the model needs improvements.

+Going forward, both members will try to improve the model with the better score.